jaeyoungchoilab/Topsicle/README.md

 3' (subtelomere)
 NNNNNNNNNNNNNNNNNNNNNAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGG  5'

-Also, if provide **TTAGGG** as the telomere pattern (5'-TTAGGG), Topsicle will only look for reads that are:

-5' TTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGNNNNNNNNNNNNNNNNNNNNNNNNN 3' (subtelomere)

-and

-3' (subtelomere)
-NNNNNNNNNNNNNNNNNNNNNNNNNAACCCTAACCCTAACCCTAACCCTAACCCTAACCCT 5'

-For convenience, here are some recommended patterns for analyzed species:
+Here are example telomere sequences that were used as input sequence in our published study:

-- Human: CCCTAA (As recommended by [Schmidt et al., 2024](https://www.nature.com/articles/s41467-024-48917-7))
+- Human: CCCTAA
 - A. thaliana: AAACCCCT
 - Mimulus verbenaceus: AAACCG

-However, we emphasize that this relies heavily on Oxford Nanopore Technology, and highly recommend user to generate [heatmap profile](#22-plotting-and-visualization-of-raw-data-optional) to determine good pattern to run Topsicle on.
+We highly recommend the user to generate [heatmap profile](#22-plotting-and-visualization-of-raw-data-optional) and check the input telomere sequence.

 ### 3.1.
 The code runs but no output